Level Mountain: Background

-Level Mountain is part of the Stikine Subprovince of the NCVP.
+Level Mountain is part of a subdivision of the NCVP called the Stikine Subprovince.
 This subprovince, confined to the Stikine region of northwestern British Columbia, consists of three other volcanic complexes: Heart Peaks, Hoodoo Mountain and Mount Edziza.
-All four complexes differ petrologically and/or volumetrically from the rest of the NCVP.
+The four complexes differ petrologically and/or volumetrically from the rest of the NCVP.
 Heart Peaks, Level Mountain and Mount Edziza are the largest NCVP centres by volume, the latter two of which have experienced volcanism for a much longer timespan than any other NCVP centre.
 Level Mountain, Hoodoo Mountain and Mount Edziza are the only NCVP centres that contain volcanic rocks of both mafic and intermediate to felsic composition.
 The highest of the four complexes is Mount Edziza at 2786 m, followed by Level Mountain at 2164 m, Heart Peaks at 2012 m and Hoodoo Mountain at 1850 m.